Free Trade Zones in

 The Central American Group is the owner and operator of three free zones in the region.
 The term “free zone” refers to specially designated areas in which companies are taxed minimally, or not at all.
 Activities in free zones may include the storage, the manufacture and reconfiguration of goods, as well as repair work.
 The Central America Group’s free zone in Costa Rica is located in the municipality of Alajuela, while the Group’s Salvadoran free zones are located in and in proximity to the country’s capital, San Salvador.

 Operations a Free Trade Zone in Costa Rica

-The main feature of a free trade zone in Costa Rica is the set of fiscal benefits and incentives that is granted by the country’s federal tax authority grant to companies that locate within its boundaries.
+The main feature of a free trade zone in Costa Rica is the set of fiscal benefits and incentives that is granted by the country’s federal tax authority to companies that locate within its boundaries.
 Benefits that are used to incentivize companies to locate manufacturing and distribution facilities in Costa Rica are not permanent and do have a duration for a limited time.
 Among the benefits of operating in one of the more than ten free zones in Costa Rica are: